Impact

 But lastly, and relatively autonomous from career ambitions and funder expectations, many social scientists see “impact” as an ethical imperative.
 And I would argue, based solely on observation and anecdotes, that this is especially the case among younger social scientists, some of whom are challenging the trade-off presented to them between career progress and having impact (of different kinds, in different ways) in “the world.”
 The prospect of having a “both-and” rather than an “either-or” relationship between impact on the academic field and on matters of public importance is unclear (see the response by the HuMetricsHSS team for one such attempt).
 However that turns out, one reason that many social scientists care about impact – and how they know whether their work affects the world (ideally in positive ways) – is that they see in social science the promise of and a path for knowledge – data, analysis, concepts – shaping the world they want to make.

-Ron Kassimir is senior adviser at Columbia World Projects at Columbia University.
-He previously served as vice president of programs at the Social Science Research Council and as associate provost for research at The New School, where he was also an associate professor of politics.
+Ron Kassimir is an independent consultant and researcher, working with universities, non-profits, and philanthropies.
+He previously served as vice president of programs at the Social Science Research Council, as associate provost for research at The New School (where he was also an associate professor of politics) and, most recently as senior adviser at Columbia World Projects at Columbia University and interim director of its Center for Political Economy.
 Kassimir has worked extensively in the design and implementation of interdisciplinary research programs, research capacity building efforts, and research collaborations in the U.S., Africa, and elsewhere.
-He has written on these topics, as well as on religion and politics, youth and civic engagement, and globalization.
+Currently, he writes on social science research and its impact.

 View all posts by Ron Kassimir